 5. Rent, Security Deposit, Utility Deposit: $7,000 to $13,000

 - The low estimate anticipates that your rent commencement date will start approximately 120 to 150 days after you take possession of the Teriyaki Shop and provides for rent payment for one month, an initial security deposit, and a utility deposit.

 - The high estimate assumes you take possession of the Teriyaki Shop immediately and includes three months for rent payment.

 - Teriyaki Madness anticipates that a typical Business will need between 1,200 and 1,800 square feet of space, and it estimates lease rates to range between $2.00 and $4.25 per square foot per month.

 - There are a variety of factors that can affect lease rates, the most prominent being location and market conditions.

 - In addition, most leases are triple net leases which require the tenant to pay rent plus all taxes, insurance, and maintenance expenses, while other leases may charge a variable rent based on a percentage of your income, with no fixed minimum rental charge.
 This estimate does not account for triple net expenses or other amounts beyond the base rental rate.

 - You should investigate lease rates in your own area.

-- The estimate shown assumes that the landlord provides a contribution or tenant improvement allowance to help cover the costs of the build out.
+- The low estimate shown assumes the space does not require additional HVAC, ventilation, plumbing, electrical, gas, restrooms, or grease traps.
 You may be able to negotiate with your landlord for a significant landlord contribution for these expenses.

 - In a build-to-suit lease, the landlord typically includes some or all of the improvements and fixtures in your lease payments.
 The costs may go up if the landlord does not provide what Teriyaki Madness requests in its standard work letter or the landlord does not provide an adequate allowance to cover these improvements.